cc13ny/web-app-gallery-rails/README.md

 + 2nd stage: new tech stack
 + 3nd stage: new language

+# ToDo

+## Guide

+1. create different branches for setup
+2. create a branch called integration for the validation of the branch merges
+3. do it progressively (which doesn't mean you don't need to think)
+4. think about what are the most important
+5. create different branches as the combination

+## Required

+1. set up devise for authentication
+2. set up bootstrap 3
+3. set up mysql database
+4. set up simple form
+5. set up reform
+6. set up rspec

+## Optional
+1. set up select2
+2. set up elasticsearch

+# Doing

+# Done

 # Rails Originally Generated README
 This README would normally document whatever steps are necessary to get the